 The cooperating universities have agreed upon a plan in order to maintain and enhance the quality assurance of the Double Degree Master Programme in Economics and International Management (2MEIM).
 This plan is in accordance with the minimum standards of quality assurance of all the cooperating universities.

 Each module will be evaluated by the students.
-The results will be used as input in the executive committee's annual report of the master's programme as well as continuous evaluation of the modules.
+The results will be used as input in the executive committee's annual report of the double degree programme as well as continuous evaluation of the modules.

 This plan is available for the UGR at http://masteres.ugr.es/ugrme/pages/calidad/index.

-The executive committee/programme committee will meet at least once a year to discuss the curriculum and to make proposals for any adaptation of the master's programme.
+The programme committee will meet at least once a year to discuss the curriculum and to make proposals for any adaptation of the double degree programme.
 Each year the executive committee will deliver an evaluation report to the cooperating universities.

 VIII.
 Intellectual Property Rights

-1.
+1. “National regulation regarding intellectual property rights will apply to this double degree programme”

-The national regulations that each institution is bound by should be part of any discussion of this issue.
+.

 IX.
 Disputes, Renewal, termination and amendment

-This agreement will be in force for a period of 5 years, starting from 2012-2013, provided that the programme description (curriculum) had been duly approved by the respective institutions.
-The agreement may be extended by mutual consent of the parties.
+This agreement will be in force for a period of 5 years, starting from 2012-2013, provided that the two home Master’s programmes have been duly approved and validated The agreement may be extended by mutual consent of the parties.

 Changes and amendments, at the time of renewal or while the agreement is in effect, to this agreement must be in writing and approved by all cooperating universities.

-Any dispute that cannot be solved amicably among the cooperating universities will be resolved within the national legal framework of the coordinating institutions.
+Any dispute that cannot be solved amicably between he cooperating universities will be resolved amicably. .

-Any cooperating university may withdraw from this agreement, giving six months' written notice to the other institutions.
-However, students who have commenced their studies at cooperating any of the university at the date of termination are entitled to complete their courses of study and the programme at all institutions.
+Either cooperating university may withdraw from this agreement, giving six months' written notice to the other institution.
+However, students who have commenced the programme at either university at the date of termination are entitled to complete the programme at the corresponding institutions. .

-If all the cooperating institution should agree to terminate the double degree programme, all the cooperating institutions are obliged to make arrangements for all students who have commenced their studies to complete their courses of study and the programme in a satisfactory way.
+If both cooperating institution should agree to terminate the double degree programme, they are both obliged to make arrangements for all students who have commenced the programme to complete their courses of study and the programme in a satisfactory way.

 X. Signatures21